Restaurant in Washington DC, United States

 La' Shukran opened in September 2024 and reservations are already snapped up fast — a signal that Washington, D.C. has absorbed this alley-entrance speakeasy into its must-book rotation with unusual speed.
 If you are exploring Modern Levantine cooking in the city, this is the most ambitious version of it.
 Chef Michael Rafidi's previous work at Albi established his Palestinian American culinary perspective; La' Shukran takes that foundation and runs it through Parisian bistronomy, producing a menu that is genuinely harder to categorise than almost anything else in D.C. right now.
 Book it.
 The access challenge (an alley, a green door, a staircase to the second floor) is part of the experience, not an obstacle.

 The physical approach sets the tone before you sit down.
-You enter from an alley off Morse Street NE, find a green door, and climb to a second-floor room with a funky, retro atmosphere that sits somewhere between a Beirut café and a Parisian neighbourhood wine bar.
+You enter from an alley off Morse Street NE, find a green door, climb to a second-floor room with a funky, retro atmosphere that sits somewhere between a Beirut café and a Parisian neighbourhood wine bar.
 The room is deliberately intimate — the kind of space that rewards arriving early and settling in rather than turning tables.
 That spatial character matters because the menu is designed for sharing over time, not for quick linear progression.
 The cocktail program, led by bar director Radovan Jankovic using arak and ingredients like urfa biber and kibbeh spice, fits this unhurried format well.
 You are not meant to rush here.

 The menu's architecture rewards a particular kind of exploration.
 Dishes move between registers: some, like the fried rice with seven-spice lamb (haswei), read as direct but land with technical precision.
-Others push further , trout roe over jibneh-stuffed falafel, fava-bean dumplings, whole-fried quail dunked in Ramallah chili oil with tahini ranch.
-White asparagus appears with goat-cheese curd, preserved lemon, and pistachio duqqa.
+Others push further, trout roe over jibneh-stuffed falafel, fava-bean dumplings, whole-fried quail dunked in Ramallah chili oil with tahini ranch.
+White asparagus appears with goat-cheese curd, preserved lemon, pistachio duqqa.
 The escargot-on-hummus concept that originally seeded the whole project remains a useful lens: this is a kitchen that treats culinary geography as an open question rather than a constraint.

-Dish that has generated the most attention is the soujek dumplings , beef and lamb shoulder in a smoked corn and tomato brodo with urfa chili crunch and toum.
-Reviews from multiple named publications single these out specifically, and based on those accounts, every table should order them.
+Dish that has generated the most attention is the soujek dumplings, beef and lamb shoulder in a smoked corn and tomato brodo with urfa chili crunch and toum.
+Reviews from multiple named publications single these out specifically, based on those accounts, every table should order them.
 Wine director William Simons and chef de cuisine Nico Christiansen complete a leadership team that gives the restaurant unusual depth for a venue less than a year old.

 For explorers who have tracked Rafidi's cooking through his Levantine bakery-café projects and through Albi, La' Shukran is the most compositionally daring expression of that ongoing project.
-For diners arriving without that context, the menu still works , the sharing format and the cocktail program give it an accessible social architecture even when individual dishes are playing at a high technical level.
+For diners arriving without that context, the menu still works, the sharing format and the cocktail program give it an accessible social architecture even when individual dishes are playing at a high technical level.

-D.C. has a strong concentration of chef-driven tasting-format restaurants, including Jônt and minibar at the formal end, and Oyster Oyster and Causa in the more relaxed sharing-plates format.
+D.C. has a strong concentration of chef-driven tasting-format restaurants, including Jônt and minibar at the formal end, Oyster Oyster and Causa in the more relaxed sharing-plates format.
 La' Shukran is closer to the latter group in terms of atmosphere and booking difficulty, but the cooking operates at a precision level that puts it in conversation with the former.
 If you want the full picture of what D.C.'s restaurant scene is doing right now, see our full Washington, D.C. restaurants guide.
 For where to stay and drink while you are in the city, the D.C. hotels guide and D.C. bars guide are the right starting points.

 For context on how this style of Modern Levantine cooking compares nationally, Calliope in Chattanooga is operating in a similar register in a very different market.
-At the highest end of the experience-driven tasting format in the U.S., venues like Alinea in Chicago, Single Thread Farm in Healdsburg, and The French Laundry in Napa represent the formal benchmark.
-La' Shukran is not competing in that format , it is doing something more informal and arguably more repeatable.
+At the highest end of the experience-driven tasting format in the U.S. venues like Alinea in Chicago, Single Thread Farm in Healdsburg, and The French Laundry in Napa represent the formal benchmark.
+La' Shukran is not competing in that format, it is doing something more informal and arguably more repeatable.

 | Detail | La' Shukran | Albi | Oyster Oyster |